brimdata/zed/docs/data-model/zjson.md

 #### Type Type

-A Zed type type is a JSON object of the form
+A type type is a JSON object of the form
 ```
 {
   id: <number>,